 The Saint Honoré miracle:

-Learn about the history of the Saint Honoré cake
+Discover the fascinating history of the famous Saint Honoré cake.

-When Saint announced to his nurse that he wanted to become a priest, she was making bread.
+When Santo announced to his nurse that he intended to become a priest, she was busy making fresh bread.
+The atmosphere in the kitchen was welcoming, the smell of baking bread filled the air with a sense of warmth and tradition.

-“When my shovel sprouts leaves, you'll be a bishop!” the good woman mocked.
+"When my shovel sprouts leaves, you will be a bishop!” the good woman scoffed, laughing at the unlikely idea that the Saint presented to her.

 Who was Saint Honoré?

-His fame spread throughout Paris to such an extent that the people of Picardy built a church for him.
+Such was his fame throughout Paris that the people of Picardy built him a church.

-In fact, as a result, Rue and Faubourg Saint Honoré became famous worldwide, as did the pastry shop with the same name.
+As a result, Rue and Faubourg Saint Honoré became world-famous, as did the pastry shop of the same name.

 Why did you name a pastry shop after it?

-Invented in 1847 by a young pastry chef at the Chiboust patisseries, the Saint Honoré cake was initially a large brioche filled with pastry cream.
+Invented in 1847 by a young pastry chef at Chiboust bakeries, the Saint Honoré cake was initially a large brioche filled with custard.

-When Auguste Julien, the young pastry chef in question, founded his pastry shop, he revised the recipe, which became the one we still know today.
+That is, when Auguste Julien, the young pastry chef in question, founded his bakery, he revised the recipe, which became the one we still know today.

-The cake consists of a puff pastry, bread dough, or shortcrust pastry base, surrounded by a ring of "petit choux" filled with vanilla cream and caramelized.
+The cake consists of a base made of puff pastry, bread dough, or shortcrust pastry, surrounded by a ring of "petit choux" filled with vanilla cream and caramelized.

-It is finished by filling the center with Chiboust cream or Chantilly, mounted in the shape of a crown, in honor of its divinity.
+It is finished by filling the center with Chiboust or Chantilly cream and assembled in the shape of a crown.

 In the 15th century, the first bakers' guild was established in Paris, in the church bearing its name.